TREASURY RELATIONSHIP MANAGERS

 Nowhere was this trend more beneficial than in business banking, and banks have been innovating to make it more practical, especially for businesses.
 Products and services such as Remote Deposit Capture, Mobile Deposit Wires, ACH and others make remote transactions easier and incorporate many measures to make them more secure.

 But conducting more transactions remotely doesn’t make banks less connected to their customers; the opposite is true.
-While transactions take place without human intervention, consultation and advice are becoming more critical in this time of change.
+While payments take place without human intervention, consultation and advice are becoming more critical in this time of change.

+TRM in banking has never been more important to provide support to the client.
 TRMs use a holistic, 360° approach to learn all about their clients’ businesses to address and sometimes uncover problems that can be resolved with a tailored banking solution, using the most appropriate bank products and services for each client.

-Some progressive banks offer a tiered approach to remote banking, from traditional online account programs to comprehensive suites of banking services that promote more efficient, secure transactions.
+Some progressive banks offer a tiered approach to remote banking, from traditional online account programs to comprehensive suites of banking services that promote more efficient, secure payments.
 TRMs are exceptionally skilled at advising clients as to which of those tiers is most appropriate, and at tailoring solutions that may not fit perfectly into specific tiers.

 Beyond developing solutions, TRMs help businesses respond to unexpected or unusual needs.
 Recently, they have been the key to:

 - Enhance the security of all your payables and receivables transactions with fraud prevention services

 - Developing new products such as streamlined banking solutions and free banking solutions for account analysis